 Perfect Sense is a bad, misleading, and laughable title.
-With the premise and that eye-rolling title, you’d expect it to be a shoddy romantic comedy, one about people coming to love each other when all else goes to hell.
-“When everyone’s losing their senses, we’re doing something that makes…Perfect Sense!
-Get it?”
-Yes, all around cringe-worthy, but, thankfully, the actual film is not.
+With the premise and that eye-rolling title, you’d expect this to be a trite romantic comedy, one about people coming to love each other when all else goes to hell.
+“When everyone’s losing their senses, we’re doing something that makes…Perfect Sense!”
+Yes, all around cringe-worthy, but, thankfully, the actual film is not that at all.

 Set in the magical and wet land of Glasgow, director David Mackenzie‘s chronicles both the multiple destructions and reconstructions of the world and a relationship.
 Michael (Ewan McGregor) is a charming and scruffy cook who’s lucky enough to have someone who looks like Susan, played by Eva Green, live right next door to his workplace.
 Both being the two good-looking people that they are, the obvious consequences come about: they fall in love, just as an epidemic begins to eat away at the world.

 It’s no real shock in saying the epidemic is a subtext for the transitions that Michael and Susan go through.
 A relationship involves adaptation, as would an epidemic which diminishes our five sense: smell, taste, touch, sound, and sight.
 Mackenzie conveys the grand-scale world effects and the love and turmoil between Michael and Susan with a fair amount of subtlety.

 Michael and Susan are self-proclaimed and proud assholes, meaning there’s not a large deal of difficult-to-bare bogus sentimentality.
 Even after the first time the couple sleep together, one of them is kicking the other out of bed, and not because they did anything wrong.
 They’re humans with their own sets of problems, not naive romantics.